 Do you think it would be fun to learn how to survive in the wild?
 For the first few days we’ll explore the Kananaskis area with our experienced instructors and learn hands-on skills.
 We’ll learn how to safely build fires and shelters, be bear aware and much more.
 The last 2 days are spent on a group overnight trip to try out your newly-acquired skills and sleep in a shelter that you built yourself.
 Required: check equipment list and additional information in the online event details.
 Prerequisite: attend pre-trip meeting with a parent to discuss required items and cover meal planning (food is not included).
 The pre-trip meeting will be held the Tuesday of your camp at 3:30 pm (Spring Wilderness Survivor is on June 9th).
 Includes: instructor, all group gear, transportation.

 Learn how and why emergency situations develop, and how to proactively avoid these situations in the first place.
 The format is a 1-evening class with a weekend overnight component.
 We'll cover survival psychology, pre-planning and emergency response, a review of environmental medical emergencies, clothing and equipment considerations, options for shelter-building, fire-starting skills, signalling methods, water purification techniques and the role of nutrition.
 The course is offered in conjunction with Rocky Mountain Adventure Medicine.
 Prerequisite: none.
-Includes: instructor, use of survival equipment for course activities; course manual; Personal Emergency Kit (take home); certified instructor. *Does not include foraging and hunting skills.
+Includes: certified instructor, use of survival equipment for course activities, course manual, Personal Emergency Kit (take home). *Does not include foraging and hunting skills.

 Family Friendly!
 Learn how to build a variety of snow shelters as part of your family survival skill set.
 We'll spend a Saturday out in Kananaskis building quinzees, trench shelters, snow caves, Scottish igloos, shovel igloos and Inuit igloos.
 You can head home at the end of the day, or sleep over in your creation.
 There is a pre-trip meeting that covers the details.
 Prerequisite: none.
 Includes: instructor, manual, use of snow shelter construction tools and cooking equipment.